snehakhokhali/salmonella_enterica_pipeline_sneha/README.md

 ![dag](dag.svg)

 * best evaluated assembly by N50 value is marked for further processing.
+* Best assembly:First choose the assembly with highest N50 value, if they are same choose the assembly with the longest contig
+N50 for all contigs and N50 for contigs larger than 300kb do not really differ for assemblies with overall small contigs. -> Reason: By sorting from big to small, only the length of the whole assembly differs.
+ The N50 for contigs larger 300kb can be equal or larger compared to the N50 for all contigs.
+The N50 is a very important measure to assess the quality of an assembly and thus is used for this evaluation.
+Since about half of the genome sequence can be covered by contigs at least of the N50 contig size, it is preferable to have high N50 values.

 ### **Assembly statistics plots**
 * histogram of contig lengths for single assemblies
   * **installation of matplotlib in conda environment**